InterActHuman: Multi-Concept Human Animation with Layout-Aligned Audio Conditions: Introduction

-In this paper, we propose \textbf{InterActHuman}, a video diffusion framework to achieve spatial alignment of multi-modal conditions for multi-concept human video generation.
-Unlike previous methods~\cite{chen2025multi,huang2025conceptmaster}, which rely on feature fusion and attention mechanisms to implicitly learn the relationships between condition signals and concepts, InterActHuman introduces an attention module that explicitly predicts the spatial locations where reference concepts appear in the video.
-This explicit alignment allows the model to accurately associate local audio conditions with the correct spatial regions via iterative mask prediction and masked audio attention during the diffusion inference process.
+In this paper, we propose \textbf{InterActHuman}, a video diffusion framework for spatially aligning multi-modal conditions in multi-concept human video generation.
+Unlike prior methods~\citep{chen2025multi,huang2025conceptmaster} that rely on feature fusion and attention to implicitly learn relationships between condition signals and concepts, InterActHuman introduces an attention module that explicitly predicts the spatial locations where the reference concepts appear in the video.
+This explicit layout allows the model to accurately associate local audio conditions with the correct regions via iterative mask prediction and masked audio attention during diffusion inference.
 Our framework offers two key advantages.
-First, it enforces a stronger layout constraint by explicitly and precisely binding conditions to their corresponding spatial regions.
-Second, it provides a unified interface for synchronously injecting all modalities such as visual and acoustic inputs, through the layout.
-These features make InterActHuman well-suited for multi-modal multi-concept human animation and serve as a baseline framework for this domain.
+First, it enforces a stronger layout constraint by precisely binding each condition to its corresponding spatial region.
+Second, it provides a unified interface for synchronously injecting all modalities (e.g., visual and acoustic inputs) through the layout.
+These features make InterActHuman well suited for multi-modal, multi-concept human animation and establish a baseline for this domain.

-Although using an explicit mask for condition injection might seem straightforward at first glance, it introduces an intrinsic chicken-and-egg dilemma: during inference, the final video is not yet available, leaving the spatial positions of each identity uncertain, thus making accurate mask prediction impossible; yet without those masks, the spatial injection of local audio conditions cannot be achieved, resulting in an incomplete or misaligned video generation process.
-To address this dilemma, we leverage the iterative denoising process inherent in diffusion models~\cite{song2021ddim}.
-Specifically, we introduce a mask predictor branch in the diffusion pipeline and adopt an interleaved mask prediction strategy, wherein the mask predictions generated at step $k$ serve as guidance for condition injection in step $k+1$.
-This iterative refinement breaks the cyclic dependency by progressively `discovering' the spatial layout, ensuring that even in the absence of ground-truth video during inference, precise spatial alignment is achieved.
-In essence, our approach transforms the chicken-and-egg problem into a sequential and converging process that robustly aligns local audio conditions.
+Although using an explicit mask for condition injection may seem straightforward, it creates a chicken-and-egg dilemma: during inference the final video is not yet available, leaving the spatial positions of each identity uncertain and making accurate mask prediction impossible; yet without those masks, spatial injection of local audio conditions cannot be performed, leading to an incomplete or misaligned generation process.
+To address this, we leverage the iterative denoising process inherent in diffusion models~\citep{song2021ddim}.
+Specifically, we introduce a mask-predictor branch into the diffusion pipeline and adopt an interleaved mask-prediction strategy, wherein the mask predicted at step $k$ guides condition injection at step $k{+}1$.
+This iterative refinement progressively finalizes the spatial layout, breaking the cyclic dependency and enabling precise spatial alignment even without ground-truth video during inference.
+In essence, our approach converts the chicken-and-egg problem into a sequential, convergent procedure that robustly aligns local audio conditions.